lorniu/pdd.el/README.md

 # HTTP library & Async Toolkit for Emacs

 This package provides a robust and elegant library for HTTP requests and asynchronous operations in Emacs.
-It featuring a **single, consistent API** that works identically across different backends, maximizing code portability and simplifying development.
+It featuring a single, consistent API that works identically across different backends, maximizing code portability and simplifying development.

 Core Strengths:

-*   **Powerful Async Foundation:** Features a native, cancellable `Promise/A+` implementation and intuitive `async/await` syntax for clean, readable concurrent code.
-Includes integrated async helpers for `timers` and external `processes`.
 *   **Unified Backend:** Seamlessly utilize either the high-performance `curl` backend or the built-in `url.el`.
 It significantly enhances `url.el`, adding essential features like cookie-jar support, streaming support, multipart uploads, comprehensive proxy support (HTTP/SOCKS with auth-source integration), smart request/response data conversion and automatic retries.
-*   **Developer Friendly:** Offers a minimalist yet flexible API that is backend-agnostic, intuitive and easy to use.
+*   **Developer Friendly:** Offers a `minimalist yet flexible API` that is backend-agnostic, intuitive and easy to use.
 Features like variadic callbacks and header abbreviations can help you achieve more with less code.
+*   **Powerful Async Foundation:** Features a native, cancellable `Promise/A+` implementation and intuitive `async/await` syntax for clean, readable concurrent code.
+Includes integrated async helpers for `timers` and external `processes`.
+Also includes a `queue` mechanism for fine-grained concurrency control when making multiple asynchronous requests.
 *   **Highly Extensible:** Easily customize request/response flows using a clean transformer pipeline and object-oriented (EIEIO) backend design.
 This makes it easy to add new features or event entirely new backends.

 Why this name?